-Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is located on south side of building.
-Go to stairwell to the right as you exit the classroom near classroom #420.
+Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit, which is reached by turning left from the classroom door, and proceeding straight to the staircase, down to the lobby floor, and out the doors at the base of the staircase.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
-Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist handicapped individuals.
+Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.